JavaGT/wearetheuniversity.org/source/blog/2024/08/24/Resources For Senate Members.md

 <button onclick="window.print()" style="display: block; margin: 0 auto;">PRINT THIS PAGE</button>

 # Management is attempting to make it more difficult than usual for Senate to participate
 Please contact everyone you possibly can to make sure they are aware of the [upcoming special meeting of Senate](/2024/08/22/dawn-freshwater-all-staff-email/) on Tuesday 27th August.
-"The Senate's **statutory authority derives from the Education Act**, which empowers Council to establish an Academic Board (in the case of this University the Academic Board is called Senate) **to: Advise the Council on matters relating to courses of study** or training, awards, and other academic matters." [- The role of Senate](https://www.auckland.ac.nz/en/about-us/about-the-university/the-university/governance-and-committees/committees/senate.html)
+"The Senate's **statutory authority derives from the Education Act**, which empowers Council to establish an Academic Board (in the case of this University the Academic Board is called Senate) **to Advise the Council on matters relating to courses of study** or training, awards, and other academic matters." [- The role of Senate](https://www.auckland.ac.nz/en/about-us/about-the-university/the-university/governance-and-committees/committees/senate.html)

 **Management are requiring the senate meeting be in-person only and no proxy voting, this is not the usual senate process, this is a deliberate and blatent tactic to skirt usual accountability**.
+While during Covid meetings could be online, there has been a reversion to in-person only.
 Vice Chancellor Dawn Freshwater frequently holds online meetings for Senate and Council.

-While details continue to be negotiated with organisers for the special meeting, this is further evident of **a fast-track mentality** and with little warning, <mark>**senate members need to be prepared to show in person**</mark>.
+While details continue to be negotiated with organisers for the special meeting, this is further evident of **a fast-track mentality** and with little warning.
+It is likely this meeting is in person only and **no proxy voting in spite of its timing and its urgency** <mark>**senate members need to be prepared to show in person**</mark>.

 ## Students
 Share this page with other students, as well as teachers, friends, and media.
 We need to make sure that everyone knows what is happening.
 Particularly, **members of senate need to know that their in-person attendance is crucial**.